 Public notification and consultation

-1. Parties shall ensure timely public notification of planned activities, including, as appropriate, through the secretariat, planned and effective, time-bound opportunities for stakeholder participation throughout the environmental impact assessment process, including through the submission of comments, before a decision is made as to whether to authorize the activity.
+1. Parties shall ensure timely public notification of planned activities, including, as appropriate, through the secretariat, planned and effective, time-bound opportunities for stakeholder participation throughout the environmental impact assessment process, including through the submission of comments, before a decision is made as to whether to authorize the activity, in particular when identifying the scope of an environmental impact assessment under article 30, paragraph 1 (b) and when a draft environmental impact assessment report has been prepared under article 35.

 2. Option A: Stakeholders in this process include potentially affected States, [in particular adjacent coastal States,] [Indigenous Peoples and local communities with relevant traditional knowledge,] relevant global, regional, subregional and sectoral bodies, non-governmental organizations, the general public, academia, scientific experts, [and] [affected parties] [,] [and] [communities and organizations that have special expertise or jurisdiction] [and] [interested Parties].